matplotlib/matplotlib/doc/devel/development_workflow.rst

   ``bugfix-for-issue-14`` or ``refactor-database-code``.
 * If you get stuck, reach out on Gitter or
   `discourse <https://discourse.matplotlib.org>`__.
-* When your ready or need feedback on your code, open a pull-request so that the Matplotlib developers can give feedback and eventually include your suggested code into the ``main`` branch.
+* When your ready or need feedback on your code, open a pull request so that the Matplotlib developers can give feedback and eventually include your suggested code into the ``main`` branch.